-NOTICE: DO NOT SIGN THIS COMPLET: EACH OF THE ABOVE STATEMENTS.
-ION CERTIFICATE UNLESS YOU J AGREE TO
+NOTICE: DO NOT SIGN THIS COMPLET EACH OF THE ABOVE STATEMENTS.
+ION CERTIFICATE UNLESS YOU AGREE T Ο

+Energy The two versions.

 DLZ Corporation, as the Owner

+By:

+Name:

-By: Name: Title:
+Title:

 EXHIBIT E

 CLOSING COSTS DETAIL

 Pursuant to Section 4.2 of the foregoing Energy Project Cooperative Agreement, the Finance Authority shall disburse to the respective payee set forth below, the following closing costs: